Buy a Sword?

 “For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.
 Wherefore take unto you the whole armour of God, that ye may be able to withstand in the evil day, and having done all, to stand… And take the helmet of salvation, and the sword of the Spirit, which is the word of God: Praying always with all prayer and supplication in the Spirit, and watching thereunto with all perseverance and supplication for all saints.”

-Jesus’ admonition to get swords is symbolic of the spiritual battle that they faced.
-He demonstrated what we are to do in preparation of a spiritual battle and have spiritual swords, which is to give ourselves to prayer and recalling of Scripture.
+Jesus’ admonition to get swords is symbolic of the spiritual battles that we may face.
+He demonstrated what we are to do in preparation for the fight with evil and have spiritual swords, which is to give ourselves to prayer and recalling of Scripture.
 Jesus prayed earnestly.
-He also quoted scripture, in Luke 22:37, He states, “For I say unto you, that this that is written must yet be accomplished in me, And he was reckoned among the transgressors.”
+He also quoted scripture, in Luke 22:37, “For I say unto you, that this that is written must yet be accomplished in me, And he was reckoned among the transgressors.”
 This is taken from Isaiah 53:12, which is part of a chapter telling of the manner of the death of the Messiah.

 Immediately following this scene, when Jesus is about to be arrested, one of His disciples tries to defend Him using a literal sword and cuts off an ear of the servant of the high priest, to which Jesus rebukes him and heals the man (Luke 22:49-51), further showing that He was not speaking of literal swords.